 What about accommodation and subsistence?

 You can usually claim travel expenses tax relief for accommodation and the costs of food and other living expenses if you are employed at a temporary workplace.
-In this case, a temporary workplace is anywhere you work for less than 2 years, such as a construction site.
+In this case, a temporary workplace is anywhere you work for less than 24 months.
 If you receive an allowance for travel or accommodation from your employer, you may still be able to make a claim for tax relief.

 A claim for tax relief for accommodation and subsistence expenses can be backdated for up to four tax years.
 Full details and receipts for accommodation and subsistence should be provided in support of a claim for tax relief.
 However, if you did not keep these records you may still be awarded tax relief.